This is a gear review of the Zpacks Vertice Rain Jacket for 2024.

-Zpacks claim the material have a breathability level of 56,000 grams per meter squared.
+Zpacks claims the material has a breathability level of 56,000 grams per meter squared.
 While the number is high and should make the product very breathable, there is no ISO or EN method used to standardize this number.

 I tested the Zpacks Rain Jacket in the real world, in the rain, in the heat, and in the cold.
 I used it hiking, trail running, and cycling and can confirm that it is very breathable.
-In fact, it worked so well, that in the future I will be using it as a lightweight breathable windbreaker as well as a rain jacket.
+It worked so well, that in the future I will be using it as a lightweight breathable windbreaker as well as a rain jacket.

 When you unzip the pit zips to allow for more internal ventilation the jacket gives you an unrivaled ability to vent heat and moisture.

 Overall, the Zpacks Vertice does an exceptional job of venting heat and allowing moisture to transfer from the inside to the outside of the jacket.
 But make sure the DWR is reapplied when needed to allow the jacket to perform at its best.

 Zpacks are setting a new trend in packability for outdoor gear.
 With most of their gear, the stuff sac or whatever function they use for storing the item is oversized with plenty of room.
 Their sleeping bags and tents come with stuff sacks that are larger than they need to be which makes it easier to pack them up.
 And allows you to store extra items inside the stuff sacks if you so choose.